Reservoir-Research/geocaret/docs/installation/building_image.rst

 Building the GeoCARET image is simple.
 Make sure that

-* Docker Desktop is running
+* Docker Desktop / Docker Engine is running
 * You are in the root folder of the GeoCARET code base that you cloned in the previous step.

 Then inside the root directory of GeoCARET, i.e. where `setup.py` is located, type: